A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Interpretations

 In order to prove \cref{thm:compatibility}, we first stablish some useful lemmas.
 Recall that in this paper, all rules are of base type, i.e., they are fully applied.
-Since reduction is innermost, we have that for a rule to be fired the matching substitution (i.e., the substitution \( \asub \) on the base case \( \ell \asub \arrz r \asub \)), only maps variables to irreducible terms.
+Since reduction is innermost, a rule may only be fired if the matching substitution (i.e., the substitution \( \asub \) on the base case \( \ell \asub \arrz r \asub \)), maps all variables to irreducible terms.
 So in the lemmas below, without loss of generality, we restrict ourselves to this type of substitutions and notice that \( \totalcostprime{\avar \asub} = 0 \) for any variable \( \avar \).

-\begin{lemma} For all terms \( s \app t \) with \( t \) of base type: \( \sizeinterpret{s \app t}_\alpha = {\sizeinterpret{s}_\alpha(\sizeinterpret{t})}_\alpha \) and \( \costinterpret{s \app t}_{\alpha,\zeta} = \costinterpret{s}_{\alpha,\zeta}{(\sizeinterpret{t})}_{\alpha,\zeta} \) for all \( \alpha,\zeta \). \end{lemma}
+\begin{lemma} For all terms \( s \app t \) with \( t \) of base type: \( \sizeinterpret{s \app t}_\alpha = \sizeinterpret{s}_\alpha(\sizeinterpret{t}_\alpha) \) and \( \costinterpret{s \app t}_{\alpha,\zeta} = \costinterpret{s}_{\alpha,\zeta}(\sizeinterpret{t}_{\alpha}) \) for all \( \alpha,\zeta \). \end{lemma}